 By using wood glue and finishing nails, you’re ensuring that your DIY project will be strong and last any abuse this table might endure.

 Now that you’ve got the shape of the console table together it’s time to attach the small 1×3’s.
 I used a scrap piece of 1/4″ wood to use as a spacer in between each piece.
 I attached those pieces with wood glue and finishing nails.

 Now that the bottom shelf is assembled, it’s time to attach the top.
 I used long 1×3’s to make the top.
 I attached the top pieces with wood glue and finishing nails.

 Once the table was completely assembled I gave it a really good sanding so there were no rough edges and I was able to clean up any unevenness I saw or imperfections.

 When I completed the sanding I added a coat of grey stain I allowed the stain to dry overnight and then added a coat of polyurethane to protect the wood from life.

 And there you have it.
+A completed console table.
 I was able to build this console table for under $40 and just a little bit of my time in the garage.